-You are telling people your business since the minute you start creating the startup org chart.
+You are telling people about your business since the minute you start creating the startup org chart.
 Traditionally, people use org charts to explain who works with whom in an organization.
 Furthermore, an effective startup org chart can really have a considerable impact on your business.
 So… just thinking about how to boom your productivity via org charts.

 Startup Org Chart: What Is Your Business Type?